 - describe the process underlying creation of work in digital media (e.g., the creation of infrastructure as well as content) and their particular contributions

 - describe how work in digital media requires new collaborative relationships with clients, publics, other departments, colleagues, and students

 - explain and document its development and progress and its contributions to scholarship

 - consider process as a form of scholarship and as a valid, even essential, part of knowledge creation

 Please submit a statement of purpose (300-500 words) to the director of the DHMS graduate certificate, Anke Finger.
-A Plan of Study for Certificate Programs is available from the Graduate School and must be discussed with your primary advisor before submitting it to the DHMS director and then to the Graduate School.
-You need to apply with the Grad School to be admitted to the certificate program (there is no application deadline).
+A Plan of Study for Certificate Programs is available from the Graduate School.
+You apply with the Grad School to be admitted to the certificate program (there is no application deadline).
 When all requirements, including the DHMS portfolio, have been completed, the Certificate will be issued.

 Abigail E. Mann and Micah Vandegrift, Immersive Scholar: A Guidebook for Documenting and Publishing Experiential Scholarship Works (2021)